List of features on X: Fleets

 In March 2020, Twitter began to test a stories feature known as "fleets" in some markets, which officially launched on November 17, 2020.
 Similarly to equivalent features, fleets can contain text and media, are only accessible for 24 hours after they are posted, and are accessed within the Twitter app via an area above the timeline.

 In June 2021, Twitter announced it would start implementing advertising into fleets, integrating full-screen ads among user-created content.
 On July 14, 2021, Twitter stated that it would remove Fleets by August 3.
 Twitter had intended for fleets to encourage more users to tweet regularly, rather than simply consume other folks' tweets, but instead fleets were generally used by users who already tweeted a lot.
 The company stated that their spot at the top of the screen would now be occupied by currently active Spaces from the user's feed.

-Twitter Blue
+X Premium (formerly Twitter Blue)

 On June 3, 2021, Twitter announced a service known as Twitter Blue, which provides features exclusive to those who are subscribers to the Twitter Blue service.
 They include: